Ask an RU

 Ask an RU: Underwriting Loans with Restricted Stock Units as Income

-It’s an ordinary day of underwriting mortgage files and then you see it – a restricted stock unit listed as income for the borrower.
+It’s an ordinary day of underwriting mortgage files and then you see it – a restricted stock unit (RSU) listed as income for the borrower.
+How will you handle this type of income?

-Depending on where you work, this may or may not be a common scenario you run into.
-Regardless, let’s dive into restricted stock units (RSU), how they’re taxed, and how the GSEs treat RSUs.
+Depending on where you work, this may or may not be a common scenario you run into… but it may pop up!
+Regardless, our very own Marilyn Richter, Regional Underwriter, dives into restricted stock units, how they’re taxed, and how the GSEs treat RSUs.

 A restricted stock unit is a form of compensation issued by an employer to an employee in the form of company shares.
 RSUs are issued to an employee through a vesting plan and distribution schedule after achieving required performance milestones or upon remaining with his/her employer for a particular length of time.